On the existence of infinitely many non-contractible periodic orbits of Hamiltonian diffeomorphisms of closed symplectic manifolds: Main results

-When $\pi_1(M)$ is an $\mathrm{R}$-group (see Definition \ref{definition:R}), we think of $\ell$ as an arbitrary positive integer.
-Actually, we can also prove that for every sufficiently large prime $p$, the Hamiltonian $H$ has a simple periodic trajectory in $\alpha^p$ and with period either $p$ or its next prime $p'$.
+When $\pi_1(M)$ is an $\mathrm{R}$-group, we can also prove that for every sufficiently large prime $p$, the Hamiltonian $H$ has a simple periodic orbit in $\alpha^p$ and with period either $p$ or its next prime $p'$.

-The main tool for the proof of Theorem \ref{theorem:main} is the filtered Floer--Novikov homology $\mathrm{HFN}^I(H;\alpha)$ for non-contractible periodic trajectories \cite{BH}.
-It is the main difficulty to use the Floer--Novikov homology in our setting that all lifts of trajectories shifted by the Novikov actions appear as generators.
+The main tool for the proof of Theorem \ref{theorem:main} is the filtered Floer--Novikov homology $\mathrm{HFN}^I(H;\alpha)$ for non-contractible periodic orbits used in \cite{Or}.
+The main difficulty in using the Floer--Novikov homology in our setting is that all lifts of orbits shifted by the Novikov actions appear as generators.
 However, if $\omega$ is aspherical and $\pi_1(M)$ is either a virtually abelian group or an $\mathrm{R}$-group, then Lemmas \ref{lemma:key} and \ref{lemma:keynilp} enable us to deal with them.

-In the present paper, we also prove the following theorems which are certain generalizations of Theorem \ref{theorem:GG16a}.
+In the present paper, we also prove the following theorems which generalize Theorem \ref{theorem:GG16} under conditions on the fundamental group.